YanKawaYu/go-socket/README.md

 # go-socket
 Go-socket is an open-source, high-performance socket framework for building backend services in Golang.

+The protocol of Go-socket is called `GOSOC`, which is similar to [MQTT](https://mqtt.org/).
+Since MQTT is designed for the Internet of Things(loT), it's extremely efficient.
+For more information, please read [GOSOC](docs/gosoc.md).
 ## Getting started

 ### Getting Go-socket